Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 ### Process Vs. Threads
 A process **owns** resources whereas a thread regards to scheduling/execution.
 A thread cannot own resources but has state instead of resources.

+A thread is a single execution sequence that represents a  separately schedulable task (this task is driven by the Program Counter).

 Multithreading is the ability of an OS to support multiple concurrent paths of execution within a single process.

 **Important**: Notice that we no longer require a context-switch if we are switching between threads of the *same process*.
 Thread switching is less costly then process switching.